Honorary Citizen of Europe: Jacques Delors

 A French politician who served as the eighth president of the European Commission from 1985 to 1995, he precipitated and implemented some of the most important steps toward Europe's integration.
-His his three terms saw the creation of the European single market that made the free movement of persons, capital, goods, and services within the European Economic Community (EEC) possible.
+His three terms saw the creation of the European single market that made the free movement of persons, capital, goods, and services within the European Economic Community (EEC) possible.
 He headed the Delors Committee, which proposed the monetary union to create the euro, and oversaw the establishment of the European Union through the conclusion of the Maastricht Treaty in 1992 and its coming to force in 1993.

-European Council conferred the honorary citizen on June 25, 2015 at its 169^{th} meeting.
-The resolution connects the EU founding fathers' vision of peace and solidarity to the implementation of the actual administration by specifically naming EU's various milestone accomplishments oversaw by Delors, honouring him as the father of the European Union of the 21^{st} century.
+European Council conferred the honorary citizen on June 25, 2015, at its 169th meeting.
+The resolution connects the EU founding fathers' vision of peace and solidarity to the implementation of the actual administration by specifically naming EU's various milestone accomplishments oversaw by Delors, honouring him as the father of the European Union of the 21st century.

 During his term at the head of the Commission from 1985 to 1995, the European Communities, which later became the European Union, made historic progress: the Single European Act, the Treaty of Maastricht, the Economic and Monetary Union, the establishment of the Structural Funds and the creation of the Cohesion Fund, European citizenship, the Erasmus programme, the European Social Charter, the accession of Portugal and Spain, followed by Austria, Sweden and Finland, the launch of the enlargement process following the fall of the Berlin Wall….

 All this has profoundly shaped the European Union that we know today.
 In this sense, it is fair to say that Jacques Delors is certainly a founding father of the European Union of the 21st century.
 This true European statesman has breathed new hopes and new goals into the European project and brought it from the 20th to the 21st century.